alixander/PyScribe/README.md

 - `--extraargs` -- Arguments intended to be passed to Python file when run.
 Must be called with --run set
 - `--clean` -- Produce a clean version of the file with all references to PyScribe removed
 - `--desugared` -- Produce a desugared version of the file with all API calls replaced with valid Python.
+- `--log` -- Save logs to a pyscribe_log.txt file along with timestamp.

 API Calls
 ----------